yonkahlon/Zenject/README.md

 ## <a id="di-rules--guidelines--recommendations"></a>DI Guidelines / Recommendations / Gotchas / Tips and Tricks

+* **Do not use GameObject.Instantiate if you want your objects to have their dependencies injected**
+    * If you want to create a prefab yourself, you can use either IInstantiator interface (which is automatically included in every container) or the DiContainer directly, which will automatically fill in any fields that are marked with the [Inject] attribute.
+The IInstantiator interface and DiContainer contain various methods to create from prefabs or create from empty game objects, etc.
+    **In other words:  If you want your dynamically created game object to have its fields injected, do not use GameObject.Instantiate and use DiContainer.InstantiatePrefab or GameObjectFactory instead**
+    * For more information on GameObjectFactory see <a href="#game-object-factories">this section</a>

 * **The container should *only* be referenced in the composition root "layer"**.
     * Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
 For example, see ShipStateFactory in the sample project.
 See <a href="#creating-objects-dynamically">here</a> for more details on this.

-* **Do not use GameObject.Instantiate if you want your objects to have their dependencies injected**
-    * If you want to create a prefab yourself, you can use either IInstantiator interface (which is automatically included in every container) or the DiContainer directly, which will automatically fill in any fields that are marked with the [Inject] attribute.
-The IInstantiator interface contains various methods to create from prefabs or create from empty game objects, etc.
-    * You can also use GameObjectFactory as suggested <a href="#game-object-factories">in this section</a>

 * **Do not use IInitializable, ITickable and IDisposable for dynamically created objects**
     * Objects that are of type IInitializable are only initialized once, at startup.
 If you create an object through a factory, and it derives from IInitializable, the Initialize() method will not be called.
 You should use [PostInject] in this case.